Skip to content ↓

 • Opportunities for extended, scholarly writing appear throughout the curriculum.
 These have a clear purpose and audience and, crucially, allow pupils to write as a geographer.
 For example, after considering the hazards and benefits associated with volcanic activity and the ways in which humans can prepare for volcanic events, pupils write a discussion explaining why they would or would not live near a volcano.

-Impact: How children show that they know and remember more?
+Impact: How do children show that they know and remember more?

 In general, this is done through: